MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 You must also specify a `threadId` to display a specific chat else the side panel conversation brings the group chat or channel thread from which the deep link is invoked.

 > [!NOTE]
+>
-> All deep links must be encoded before pasting the URL.
+> * All deep links must be encoded before pasting the URL.
 Unencoded URLs aren't supported.
+> * When you invoke Stageview from a certain context, ensure that your app works in that context.
+For example, to launch Stageview from a personal app, ensure that the app supports personal scope only.

 #### Syntax